TheWhale01/blog-ideas/content/posts/NixOS.md

 - olympos - desktop

 The names come from the greek mythology:

 - `erebos` means `hell` in ancient greek and its user is Hades
 - `pontos` means `sea` in ancient greek and its user is Poseidon
 - `olympos` means `olympus` in ancient greek and its user is Zeus

+Feel free to take a look at the configuration on [Github](https://github.com/TheWhale01/nixos-config)
+> __*NOTE:*__ For now the github repo is in private since some commits contain secrets
 ## Installation

 So, to make a nixos configuration you need, NixOS !
 So I've made a virtual machine and the installation can be done through a GUI or a command line.
 Nothing changes just take whatever you like.
 You can follow the installtion guide there: [https://nixos.wiki/wiki/NixOS_Installation_Guide](https://nixos.wiki/wiki/NixOS_Installation_Guide)